pygeomet/PyGEOMET/README.md

-# PyGEOMET
-Python GUI of Earth Observations and Model Evaluation Toolkit
+# PyGEOMET: Python GUI of Earth Observations and Model Evaluation Toolkit

 PyGEOMET is designed to be a cross-platform (Windows, Mac, Linux) Python package for viewing and analyzing a variety of meteorological datasets.
 PyGEOMET currently supports the following datasets: